alankrantas/micropython-BPIBIT/README.md

 BPIBIT.ledCodeArray(array=ledArray)
 ```

-Or use the display as a dynamic bar graph in a specific color:
+Or use the display as a dynamic progress bar graph in a specific color:

 ```python
 while True: